newying61/common-dom-utils/README.md

 No polyfill.
 Rely on your project polyfill (Only Promise needed for older browsers).

+All functions are checking whether target element is null or not.

 Hope this can help to make front end development easier.

 ## install